 Vivette D. D’Agati, MD

-Vivette D’Agati is Professor of Pathology and Cell Biology and Director of the Renal Pathology Division at CUIMC.
+Vivette D’Agati is the Delafield Professor of Pathology and Cell Biology and Director of the Renal Pathology Division at CUIMC.
 She strives to set a standard of excellence in diagnostic academic renal pathology while championing subspecialty education and translational research in kidney diseases.
 Her clinical and research interests include the pathophysiology of glomerular and tubulointerstitial diseases of the kidney, with particular focus on the role of podocyte injury in glomerulosclerosis.
 The large number of kidney biopsies referred to Columbia as regional center has fostered the laboratory’s identification and characterization of newly emerging kidney diseases, such as related to metabolic syndrome, monoclonal gammopathies and drug toxicities.
 She has published over 450 articles and 6 textbooks of renal pathology and served on the editorial boards of the leading nephrology journals.
 The division’s fellowship program has trained renal pathologists nationwide.
 She lectures regularly at national and international symposia and has designed courses in renal pathology for the major nephrology and pathology meetings.
 She teaches Columbia medical students and residents in renal pathobiology and was named teacher of the year by several graduating classes of the medical school.
 For over 3 decades, she has directed the annual Columbia Renal Biopsy Course, the longest running postgraduate CME course in the medical center.
 She served as President of the Renal Pathology Society and received its lifetime achievement award.

 Urmi Desai MD, MS